ASUPG/M31DB/README.md

 # M31DB 0.2
 ### The Project is in its alpha realese so expect bugs in it
 ****Before using this for commercial purposes or modyfing,using it on your own projects see the [LICENSE](LICENSE)****<br>
-M31DB is a blazingly fast and easy-to-use database engine that is designed to power large-scale data applications.
-It is the backbone of AndromedaDB, a cloud-based database service that provides high-performance data storage and retrieval for modern web applications.
+M31DB is a blazingly fast and easy-to-use database that is designed to power large-scale data applications.
+It can Directly be extended Using GO Programming Language or Plugins
 ## Features

 - **🔧Easy to use:** M31DB is designed with simplicity and ease-of-use in mind.
 Its intuitive interface and powerful API make it easy to integrate into your next database and start storing and retrieving data.